herrbert74/herrbert74.github.io/_posts/2024-05-22-caching-strategies-in-android.markdown

 The ***makeNetworkRequest*** function will return a REMOTE object because the Retrofit interface won't do the mapping for me.
 Hence we need the ***mapper*** function, which, for me, is always an extension on the REMOTE class.
 Earlier versions of this did not have the mapper but saved and loaded data in the database, which also executed the mapping part.
 I decided to explicitly add the mapper here to avoid relying on the database, having single responsibility, and because I might want to do the database save in a different thread, so I wouldn't wait for the result.

 Note that ***apiRunCatching*** is just my extension over ***runCatching*** to avoid import clashes with the Kotlin standard library and make the code more readable.
 I also use a typealias (***ApiResult***) for ***Result*** for the same reason.

+> Use runCatching very carefully.
+It catches everything, including CancellationException and Error, which is a mistake.
+You need to rethrow these, or make other adjustments.
+I will write another article about error handling.<br>
+{: .prompt-danger }

 The ***saveResponseData*** part will save the data and pass the REMOTE object as an unchanged Result.
 The mapper will map it to a DOMAIN object, after which the recoverIf function will map the error to a null Result if we have local data already.
 All these are done with the help of kotlin-result extension functions.